 - Credit cards assess annual fees mainly to offset the cost of their benefits, rewards and account services.
 But they’re also a way for credit card companies to make greater profits.

-- The Credit CARD Act of 2009 helps explain why credit cards charge annual fees.
+- The Credit CARD Act helps explain why credit cards charge annual fees.
 It limits penalty fees, over-limit fees and APR increases but not annual fees.

 - Some major credit card issuers don’t charge annual fees on any of their cards.
 Others charge fees on about half of their cards.